Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Variant value to master sku](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/VariantValueToMasterSKU.png "[Variant value to master sku]")

-This extension is used to map a variant attribute to a string attribute.
-The values of the defining attributes of a variant are mapped to the destination attribute.
+This extension is used to map a product variant attribute to a string attribute.
+The defining attribute value of the variant is mapped to the destination attribute.
+The product variant attribute is Actindo specific and therefore needs a special extension for mapping.

-[comment]: <> (stimmt das? warum spezialisierung auf Variant-Value-To-Master-Sku?
-Datentypen korrekt?
-Unterschied zu anderen Mappings?
+[comment]: <> (stimmt das?
 Bild aktualisieren!)

 ### Possible data type mappings